Kira Delmore

 Matt McKim Louder

-Matt joined the lab in the Spring 2021.
+Matt was a Postdoc in the lab.
 He studied Behavioral Ecology during his MS and PhD at the University of Illinois at Urbana-Champaign and Neurobiology and Genomics during his postdoctoral training at East Carolina University, University of Illinois, and the University of Tokyo.
 His research focuses on understanding the genetic and neural mechanisms that guide behavioral development and how this process influences phenotypic diversification.
+Matt is currently working as a financial forecaster…a bit of a change but still employing some of the analytical approaches from his research!